The fully accessible guide to paying for college for students with disabilities

 The Wells Fargo Scholarship Program for People with Disabilities is designed to help people with disabilities obtain the education or training necessary to succeed in the career path of their choice.

 To qualify, applicants must have an identified disability and a minimum 3.0 GPA.
-Applicant must be a high school senior or graduate who plans to enroll, or is already enrolled, at an accredited two-year or four-year college or university.
+Applicants must be a high school senior or graduate who plans to enroll, or is already enrolled, at an accredited two-year or four-year college or university.
 Applicants can pursue full-time or half-time study.
 Scholarships are also renewable.

 Wells Fargo will accept online applications through Feb.
 18 or until 700 applications have been submitted.
 If the program is currently closed, you can choose to be notified when it reopens.